sparkflows/sparkflows-docs/docs/machine-learning/model-persistence/persisting-sparkml-models.rst

 Spark ML Models
 ---------------

 Spark ML models are saved into a directory with multiple files in it.
-Fire Insights has processors saving and loading the Spark ML models.
+Fire Insights has processors for saving and loading the Spark ML models.

 Save Model processor
 +++++++++++++++++++++

+NodeModelSave processor, saves the given Apache Spark ML model at the given location.

 .. figure:: ../../_assets/model/savemodelconfigurations.PNG
    :alt: Modelsave